aviadr1/telxcc/README.md

-      -s [REF]    search engine mode; produce absolute timestamps in UTC and output data in one line if REF (unix timestamp) is omitted, use current system time, telxcc will automatically switch to transport stream UTC timestamps when available -m          input file format is BDAV MPEG-2 Transport Stream (BluRay and some IP-TV recorders)
+      -s [REF]    search engine mode; produce absolute timestamps in UTC and output data in one line if REF (unix timestamp) is omitted, use current system time, telxcc will automatically switch to transport stream UTC timestamps when available

     $ man ./telxcc.1 ↵